Indie-Toolbox/Indie-Toolbox/README.md

 -   Tools must be startable via CLI and offer opening files doing so, if the Tool has a related file format (e.g. `tool “path/to/file.ext”`)

+-   Opening a tool with `--theme=”path/to/file”` should open the tool with the given theme file

 ### ![](https://github.com/Indie-Toolbox/Indie-Toolbox/blob/main/ToolBoxIcon3.png?raw=true) Systematic Restrictions
 -   Tools must offer a public build/release
 -   Tools must be offered/released under MIT license